Chinese New Year Celebrations 2025: 15-day Chinese New Year Day-by-Day Celebration

 3. Having a Reunion Dinner with Family

-Despite the many regional differences in culture and customs, most of China has similar beliefs concerning the New Year's meal.
-New Year's foods represent what should come in the next year: fish, dumplings, rice cakes, and fruits – all represent wealth and prosperity.
+Despite the many regional differences in culture and customs, most of China has similar beliefs concerning Chinese New Year dishes.
+They represent what should come in the next year: fish, dumplings, rice cakes, and fruits – all represent wealth and prosperity.

 Rice cakes in particular can represent a higher position or status.
 Sweet Rice Balls are eaten for family togetherness, and noodles are eaten for longevity.